stolsma/node-fork/README.md

 # Differences between fork() for nodejs 0.6.x and node-fork

   * Instead of using the stdin channel for communicating with the child process (nodejs 0.6.x), node-fork is using a totally separated new pipe channel when used in node 0.4.x.
-  * If node-fork is used with node 0.6.x then the `customFds` option can be used to create custom stdout and stderr descriptors (thats not possible with fork in node 0.6.x)
+  * If node-fork is used with node 0.6.x then standard stdout and stderr descriptors are created on the child (thats not implemented with fork in node 0.6.x).
+  * The `silent` option can be used to stop child output to stdout/stderr.
   * Its is not possible to send a handle with the send() function as can be done with nodejs 0.6.x. (pull request implementing this is much appreciated!!)

 # Installing node-fork